Fivell/policies/source/sections/09-configuration_management_policy.md

      users will generate appropriate audit log entries.
-   - Blue Team members are required to undergo annual training on identifying the most common software vulnerabilities and will receive ongoing training on Datica's compliance and security requirements.
+   - Blue Team members are required to undergo annual training on identifying the most common software vulnerabilities and will receive ongoing training on Versionista's compliance and security requirements.
 6. Once the review process finishes, each reviewer should leave a comment on the pull request saying "looks good to me" (often abbreviated as "LGTM"), at which point the original author(s) may merge their change into the release